What’s the Circadian rhythm

 The Circadian rhythm describes the biological events of your body that take place periodically day by day.

 Studies (Mammoth Cave experiment of Kleitman) have shown that isolated individuals during several weeks of the 24-hour light and dark environmental cycle continue to maintain a rhythm in which sleep and waking state alternate over a period of approximately 24 hours.
 This suggests that the human being has an internal biological clock that saves its rhythm.

 And it is also well known that the sleep-waking rhythm schedule of an individual can shift if the individual is exposed to a different light/darkness cycle schedule.
 This suggests that during the day, the light allows synchronization of your own rhythm with the terrestrial clock.

 That’s why moving from several time zones will cause you jet lag.
-On one side you have your own internal clock that saved the old rhythm and on the other side, the light of your new zone no longer matching with your old rhythm.
+On one side you have your own internal clock that saved the old rhythm and on the other side, the light of your new zone no longer matches your old rhythm.
 The light/darkness alternation will force your body to resynchronize its circadian rhythm and this leads to the triggering of many biological processes.

-Several body phenomena depend on your circadian rhythm such as:
+Several biological phenomena depend on your circadian rhythms such as:

 - Body temperature